Beth Jacob Weekly Ongoing Classes

 Foundations of Judaism – offered jointly with Temple of Aaron

-Each month, we offer a three-part foundational dive into a different Jewish topic.
-Join us for one, or for all.
-Together with Temple of Aaron we will continually offer three-course “mini-units” on Tuesday evenings at 7:00, exploring a wide variety of essential aspects of living and being Jewish.
-Each three-class mini-unit on these subjects will be taught either by Rabbi Justin here at Beth Jacob or Rabbi Marcus Rubenstein at Temple of Aaron.
-The course teacher and location will alternate for each “mini unit.”
-The classes will always be offered hybrid (zoom and in person).
+Join us for one, or for all of these 3-Course mini-units, exploring a wide variety of essential aspects of living and being Jewish.
 The course is intended both for Jews interested in deepening their knowledge of the foundations of Judaism and those who are interested in becoming Jewish and seeking a pathway toward conversion.
+Classes are in person and on zoom.

 Upcoming Classes & Dates: